quiltdata/quilt/docs/API Reference/Package.md

 * __path(string)__:  path to scan for files to add to package.
     If None, lkey will be substituted in as the path.
 * __meta(dict)__:  user level metadata dict to attach to lkey directory entry.
+* __update_policy(str)__:  can be either 'incoming' (default) or 'existing'.
+    If 'incoming', whenever logical keys match, always take the new entry from set_dir.
+    If 'existing', whenever logical keys match, retain existing entries and ignore new entries from set_dir.

 __Returns__